Mcamin/termin-bot/Readme.md

 This python script uses Selenium library to automatically detect when an appointment is available at the Ausländerbehörde Berlin for the selected visa service.
 Whenever an available day is found, it beeps.

-To create instructions for setting up your Python project, including creating a virtual environment, installing requirements, running the script, and adjusting the `.env` file, you can include the following steps in your README file:

 ## Setup